brettjayp/201n15-lab-02/README.md

 August 20, 2019
 Continued to work on js.app .
 Added functions to make all questions after the first question "react" to the previous yes/no question's result, or in the case they follow a question other than yes/no, they still "react" but without discrimination.
 Also changed choice of color palette to use for styling.

+August 21, 2019
+I've completed converting all of the questions in my About Me game into their function form.
+It's a substantial amount of text, but it all works out well!
+I've also decided to set the game to only run when the user clicks a button to initiate the game.
+I think either Leo or Noah did that(?) and I liked that, since I personally wouldn't want to be forced to have 14 uninvited alerts and prompts EVERY time I reload the page.
+I'm pretty late on getting this page to where it should be, so let's start making it look like an acutal webpage!
+Given that my entire app.js is now basically one function that spans 107 lines, I think that I want to dedicate a single .js file to just that game function now.
+I'm not going to do that RIGHT now, but I plan to do so.